beiatrix/beiatrix/src/config/projects/mobileChat.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-send app to background - message notifications
+If a student sends the app to the background while a chat is in progress, they can continue to receive notifications for incoming messages from their tutor.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"